SH(1P) - phpMan

 positioned on the last character of the line, the character

-previous character (the new last character).
-If the count is
+the previous character (the new last character).
+If the count

-shall not be considered an error; all the characters from the
+this shall not be considered an error; all the characters

 place the deleted characters in the save buffer.
-The character
+The charac-

-sor was positioned on the first character of the line, the ter-
+the cursor was positioned on the first character of the line,

-minal shall be alerted, and the X command shall have no effect.
+the terminal shall be alerted, and the X command shall have

-have no effect.
-If the line contained no characters, the termi-
+command shall have no effect.
+If the line contained no char-

 [count]dmotion